-MA100 Medical Terminology - 4.5 Credit Hours
+MA100 Medical Terminology - 4.5 Credit Hours (55 contact hours)

 Introduction in building and utilizing a medical vocabulary through the use of prefixes, suffixes, word roots and combining forms/vowels.
 Emphasis is on correct spelling, pronunciation, and the correct definitions of many medical terms.
 This course will cover 5 body systems including the integumentary, musculoskeletal, nervous, cardiovascular, and blood system.